Profile management

 for (const p of data) console.log(p.name, p.last_used_at);

-The last_used_at field updates every time a session binds to the profile (once binding lands; see “Bind a session to a profile” below).
+The last_used_at field updates every time a session binds to the profile — both on POST /v1/sessions with a profile_id and on POST /v1/profiles/:id/launch.
 Sort by it client-side to find recently active profiles.

 Get one profile